sai5358/pbi_project/README.md

 # HR_ANALYTICS

-## INTRODUCTION
+## Introduction

- THIS IS AN END TO END PROJECT OF HR ANALYTICS USING POWER BI
+ This Is An End To End Project Of HR Analytics Using Power bi

-### OBJECTIVE
+### Objective

-HELP AN ORGANISATION TO IMPROVE EMPLOYEE PERFORMANCE AND EMPLOYEE RETENTION (REDUCE EMPLOYEE ATTRITION ) BY CREATING A HR ANALYTICS DASHBOARD
+Help An Organization To Improve Employee Performance And Employee Retenton (Reduce Employee Attrition ) By Creating A HR Analytics Dashboard

-### TOOLS
+### Tools

-POWER BI (POWER QUERY)
+Power bI (Power Query)

-### SUMMARY OF FINDINGS
+### Summary Of Findings

-1) LIFE SCIENCE EDUCATION BACKGROUND HAS MORE ATTRITION PERCENTAGE (38%) COMPARE TO OTHER BACKGROUND.
+1) Life Science Education Background Has More Attrition Percentage (38%) Compare To Other Background.
-2) (26-35) AGE GROUP HAS MORE ATTRITION RATE.
+2) (26-35) Age Group Has More Attrition Rate.
-3) UPTO (5K) SALARY HAS MORE ATTRITION RATE.
+3) UPTO (5K) Salary Has More Attrition Rate.
-4) (0-2) YEARS OF EXPERENCE PEOPLE HAS MORE ATTRITION RATE AT THE COMPANY.
+4) (0-2) Years Of Experience People Has More Attrition Rate At The Company.

-### SUGGETIONS TO IMPROVE EMPLOYEE PERFORMANCE AND REDUCE EMPLOYEE ATTRITION
+### Suggestions To Improve Employee Performance And Reduce Employee Attrition

-- RECOGNIZE AND AWARD ACHIEVEMENTS TO BOOST MORALE.
+- Recognize And Award Achievements To Boost Morale.
-- OFFER TRAINING PROGRAMS AND OPPRTUNITIES FOR SKILL DEVELOPMENT.
+- Offer Training Programs And Opportunities For Skill Development.
-- PROMOTE WORK-LIFE BALANCE TO REDUCE STRESS AND BURNOUT.
+- Promote Work-Life Balance To Reduce Stress And Burnout.
-- ENSURE THAT SALARIES ARE COMPETITIVE IN THE INDUSTRY.
+- Ensure That Salaries Are Competative In The Industry.
-- PROVIDE STRONG LEADERSHIP AND MENTORSHIP.
+- Provide Strong Leadership And Mentorship.
-- CONDUCT EXIT INTERVIEWS TO UNDERSTAND REASONS FOR ATTRITION.
+- Conduct Exit Interviews To Understand Reasons For Attrition.
-- ANALYSE FEEDBACK TO MAKE NECESSARY IMPROVEMENTS.
+- Analyse Feedback To Make Necessary Improvements.